 INDICATOR DEFINITION UNIT Administration costs per m of water produced Total administration costs (TZS) / total amount of water produced (m ).
-Energy consumption Energy consumption during the assessment period (kWh) / total amount of water produced ( $m^3$ ).
-Operating ratio Ratio of operating costs to operating revenues.
+TZS/m Energy consumption Energy consumption during the assessment period (kWh) / total amount of water produced $(\mbox{\sc m}^3).$ kWh/m Operating ratio Ratio of operating costs to operating revenues.
 Operational costs include all expenses together with depreciation and interests costs (but excluding debt service payments).
 Sound national management requires that this ratio should be less than 1.
-Ratio Personnel expenditure per m of water produced The ratio of total personnel expenditure (TZS) to the total amount of water produced $\mbox{(m}^3\mbox{)}$ TZS/m Personnel expenditure as a percentage of current collection from water and sewerage bills Total personnel expenditure in (TZS) expressed as a percentage of total collection from current water and sewerage bills plus collections from other water and sewerage related services (excluding grants and subsidies).
-Staff/1000 water and sewerage connections 9 Working ratio This is the ratio of operational expenses / operational revenue.
+Ratio Personnel expenditure per m of water produced The ratio of total personnel expenditure (TZS) to the total amount of water produced $(\mbox{\sc m}^3)$ TZS/m Personnel expenditure as a percentage of current collection from water and sewerage bills Total personnel expenditure in (TZS) expressed as a percentage of total collection from current water and sewerage bills plus collections from other water and sewerage related services (excluding grants and subsidies). % Staff/1000 water and sewerage connections This indicator measures staffing level and is calculated as the ratio of total personnel to total number of water and sewerage connections.
+Best practice is below 5 Staff / 1000 connections Working ratio This is the ratio of operational expenses / operational revenue.
 Operational expenses do not include depreciation, interest and debt service.
 Sound national management requires that this ratio should be well below 1.
 Ratio